Mango-information-systems/mango-is-website/source/index.md

       trg: /package-web-apps
       title: <i class="fa fa-pie-chart" aria-hidden="true"></i> Data-driven web applications
       text: "<p>We use web technologies to build modern, realtime web analytics applications.</p>
-      <p>We believe that data visualizations should not be here just for eye candy, but actually provide valuable and actionable insights.</p>
+      <p>We believe that data visualizations should not be here just for eye candy, but actually <strong>provide valuable and actionable insights</strong>.</p>
       <p>Let's see whether we should work together, <a href='/contact/'>get in touch</a>!</p>"
    - type: card
      content:
       title: <i class="fa fa-filter" aria-hidden="true"></i> Conversion optimization
-      text: "<p>Some of our clients get very good at promoting their websites and attracting visitors, but then fail at converting them into paying customers. </p>
+      text: "<p>Some of our clients get very good at promoting their websites and attracting visitors, but then struggle at converting them into paying customers. </p>
-      <p>Using analytics we help businesses identify and fix the bottlenecks, to eventually sell more.</p>
+      <p>Using analytics we help businesses identify and <strong>fix the bottlenecks</strong>, to eventually <strong>sell more</strong>.</p>
       <p>If you feel this pain, <a href='/convert/'>have a look at how we do it</a>.</p>"
    - type: card
      content:
       title: <i class="fa fa-bar-chart" aria-hidden="true"></i> Corporate Business Intelligence
       text: "<p>Every organization runs better when they take decisions based on facts, rather than assumptions.</p>
-      <p>Data-warehousing projects are complex and challenging, and we use our experience to increase the chances of success.</p>
+      <p>Data-warehousing projects are complex and challenging, and we use our experience to <strong>increase the chances of success</strong>.</p>
       <p><a href='/corporate-business-intelligence/'>Check our offering</a> to know more.</p>"
  -
   # section: references